-Finance costs for the three and six months ended June 30, 2022 include a realized and unrealized net derivative loss of \$0.4 million and gain of \$0.5 million, respectively (2021 - net losses of \$0.6 million and \$1.2 million, respectively) relating to the Company's foreign currency and equity derivative contracts.
-As of June 30, 2022, the Company had a \$0.7 million financial derivative asset relating to outstanding derivative contracts (December 31, 2021 - \$0.4 million).
+Finance costs for the three and nine months ended September 30, 2022 include a realized and unrealized net derivative loss of \$0.6 million and \$0.1 million, respectively (2021 - net gain of \$0.5 million and net loss of \$0.7 million, respectively) relating to the Company's foreign currency and equity derivative contracts.
+As of September 30, 2022, the Company had a \$0.2 million financial derivative liability relating to outstanding derivative contracts (December 31, 2021 - financial derivative asset of \$0.4 million).
 CES has a Board approved hedging and derivative policy that sets out the guidelines and parameters Management follows when approaching its risk management strategies.

-At June 30, 2022, the Company had entered into the following foreign exchange USD forward purchase contracts to manage its exposure to upcoming USD denominated purchases pursuant to its Canadian and US operations:
+At September 30, 2022, the Company had not entered into any foreign exchange USD forward purchase contracts.